Technigo/project-business-site/README.md

 I have tested my web page with good results in Chrome, Edge and on iPad Pro.
 On iPhone (XR), I get the fall back image instead of the video.
 Luckily, I spent some time on choosing and editing the fall back image and it looks nice anyway.
 Still no luck with Internet Explorer.

+If I had more time, I would style checkboxes and radio buttons.
+I tried to style them in this webpage but it required so many changes in my current code that I gave up.
-If I had more time, I would try to apply the BEM methodology.
+I would even try to apply the BEM methodology.
 I read about it and tried to use it but it got too disconcerting.

 ## View it live
-You can take a look at the result on https://relaxed-wescoff-d89de7.netlify.app/ You are welcome to visit my pull request https://github.com/Technigo/project-news-site/pull/54 and leave some comments about my code.
+You can take a look at the result on https://relaxed-wescoff-d89de7.netlify.app/ You are welcome to visit my pull request https://github.com/Technigo/project-business-site/pull/76 and leave some comments about my code.
 Enjoy!